An opportunity to travel the world and experience first-hand the challenges, triumphs and hopes of others living in the global village awaits you.

-Tickets are now on sale for the 22nd World Community Film Festival scheduled for Feb.
-1 and 2.
+Tickets are now on sale for the 24th World Community Film Festival held Friday and Saturday, Feb.
+6-7 in downtown Courtenay.

 One of the biggest challenges is deciding which of the great films to see.
 Plan your viewing by checking out the film trailers and schedule online at www.worldcommunity.ca.

 When not viewing films, visit the bazaar in the Upper Florence Filberg Centre where community groups will be on hand to give out information or to sell merchandise related to the various issues raised during the festival.

 It’s also a great place to relax and have a snack!
 Admission to the bazaar is free.

 Festival weekend pass is $35.
 Opening night Friday – $14, Saturday (including evening) – $25, Saturday night – $12.
 Youth under 20 – $3.
 Some low income passes are also available.

 For tickets call the Sid Williams Theatre Box Office (250-338-2430 or toll free 1-866-898-8499) or order online www.sidwilliamstheatre.com.

 A $2 ticket processing fee will be added to ticket price.